Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Acknowledgements

 \section{Acknowledgements}

 Lin Wang acknowledges the support by National Key R\&D Program of China (No.2020YFA0712700), National Natural Science Foundation of China (No. 12090010, 12090014, 12471138), and Key Laboratory of Random Complex Structures and Data Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences (No. 2008DP173182).
 Zhengyan Wu acknowledges the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via IRTG 2235 - Project Number 282638148.
+The authors are grateful to the anonymous reviewers for their valuable suggestions and insightful feedback that have improved the clarity and quality of this work.
+The authors also would like to thank Prof. Zhao Dong for giving the consistent support and encouragement.